Notion is a note-taking application that includes other productivity tools companies can use.

 What are alternatives to Notion for knowledge management?

-Tettra is an internal knowledge base, wiki and knowledge management solution in one and a good alternative to Notion.
+Tettra is an internal knowledge base and knowledge management solution in one and a good alternative to Notion.
 Launched in 2015, it is designed to be a more modern and user-friendly alternative.

 Notable features include an intuitive UI and Slack integration, allowing users to utilize the knowledge base without leaving messaging app.
 It also supports Microsoft Teams integration.